theOrillian/website/content/post/up-and-running-with-hugo.md

 Day 3 - Part #2: Set a custom domain for site
 =====

-For step-by-step instructions on setting up a custom domain for your site, while using Google domains, check out <a href="http://www.curtismlarson.com/blog/2015/04/12/github-pages-google-domains/" target="_blank">GitHub Pages using google domains</a>.
+For step-by-step instructions on setting up a custom domain for your site, while using Google Domains, check out <a href="http://www.curtismlarson.com/blog/2015/04/12/github-pages-google-domains/" target="_blank">GitHub Pages using Google Domains</a>.

-Your Goolge domain can be administrated from `domains.google.com`.
+Your Google Domain can be administrated from `domains.google.com`.
+It took about an hour for the DNS records to propagate.
+The site says it may take up to 24hours.
+Grab dinner, walk the dog or get some sleep.

 I wanted to delete the entire public folder before generating and committing the new website.
 But there were 2 files that I wanted to preserve CNAME and the README.md in the GitHub repository.
 These files needed to be copied to the Hugo static folder.

 Day 3 - Part #3: Serve custom domain with https
 =====

+The article I used to configure https for my GitHub Pages is <a href="https://www.goyllo.com/github/pages/free-cloudflare-ssl-for-custom-domain/" target="_blank">How To Add Free Cloudflare SSL in Github Pages with Custom Domain</a>.

+It was almost too easy to set up Cloudflare.
+Create a free account, then let it discover your current configuration, finally change the DNS server for your domain.
+Again, the site says it may take up to 24hours.
+Grab dinner, walk the dog or get some sleep.